RafaelVidaurre/angular-permission/README.md

     });
 ```

-Another thing you can do is setting a redirect url to which unauthorized sessions will go to.
+Another thing you can do is set a redirect url to which unauthorized sessions will go to.

 ```javascript
   $routeProvider